aarich/photos-site/README.md

 Instructions selected from the `create-react-app` bootstrap.
 In the project directory, you can run:

-- `yarn start`: Runs the app in the development mode.
+- `npm run start`: Runs the app in the development mode.

-- `yarn test`: Launches the test runner in the interactive watch mode.
+- `npm run test`: Launches the test runner in the interactive watch mode.
 (No tests for now)

-- `yarn build`: Builds the app for production to the `build` folder.
+- `npm run build`: Builds the app for production to the `build` folder.

 ## Thanks